Your guiding light through times of trouble, confusion, murkiness, tumult, unconstitutionality, assaults on dignity and freedom.

 Don't say anything.

-If you open your mouth, the Hispanics are gonna hate you just like the blacks began to hate you when you open your mouth back during the 60s, civil rights battles.
+If you open your mouth, the Hispanics are going to hate you, just like the blacks began to hate you when you opened your mouth back during the 60s civil rights battles.

-A greater percentage of Republican senators voted for the Civil Rights Act in 1964 than did Democrats.
+A greater percentage of Republican senators voted for the Civil Rights Act of 1964 than did Democrats.

 But the point is, as long as the Democrats control the media, it doesn't matter.